stephengold/jolt-jni/README.md

     + `git checkout -b latest 0.7.0`
  + using a web browser:
     + browse to [the latest release][latest]
-    + follow the "Source code (zip)" link
+    + follow the "Source code (zip)" link at the bottom of the page
     + save the ZIP file
     + extract the contents of the saved ZIP file
     + `cd` to the extracted directory/folder
+4. (optional) Edit the "gradle.properties" file to configure the build.
-4. Run the [Gradle] wrapper:
+5. Run the [Gradle] wrapper:
   + using Bash or Fish or PowerShell or Zsh: `./gradlew build`
   + using Windows Command Prompt: `.\gradlew build`

 After a successful build,
-Maven artifacts will be found in "build/libs".
+artifacts will be found in "build/libs".

 You can run the "hello world" example app:
 + using Bash or Fish or PowerShell or Zsh: `./gradlew runHelloWorld`